CalebPecka/bioiSeniorProject/README.md

   major correlations *** between all metrics of improvement (ABC versus SRS versus PGI R) There were no correlations between any of these metrics and alpha diversity

+Based on these results: bmi, height, and weight.pounds were removed.
+One linear model was created without metrics of improvment (ABC versus SRC versus PGI R), and another model included those metrics.

 ## Usage: